 We arrived at the Batu Caves, just on the outskirts of Kuala Lumpur excited to see monkeys.
-I wanted to run to the caves, but I restrained myself as there are some lovely shrines as you walk towards the caves from the train that Alex was interested in actually taking in.
-We managed to see a couple of monkeys along the way before a monsoon started just as we arrived at the foot of the caves and holy shrine.
+I wanted to run to the caves.
+I restrained myself as there are some lovely shrines as you walk towards the caves from the train.
+We saw a couple of monkeys along the way before a monsoon started, just as we arrived at the foot of the caves and holy shrine.
 Barring getting drenched, there was nothing else to do but sit patiently along with many others and wait out the rain.
-At least the kids didn’t seem to mind, as they were happy to play in the down pour.
+At least the kids didn’t seem to mind, as they were happy to play in the downpour.

-After walking around the caves, which are really amazing for both size and spirituality, we ventured out and it was lightly raining again, and still no monkeys were to be seen.
-I started fretting as I’d been excited months before we left Dublin to see the macaque monkeys here.
-On the day we decided to head to the caves, I’d already driven Alex mad by saying the word monkey at least 100 times!
+The caves are amazing for both size and spirituality.
+When we ventured out, it was lightly raining again, and still no monkeys were to be seen.
+I started fretting as I’d been excited months before we left Dublin to see the macaque monkeys there.
+On the day we visited the caves, I’d already driven Alex mad by saying the word monkey at least 100 times!

 But then, all of a sudden a lone macaque monkey appeared and began mingling with the crowd, and then they all flooded in from the surrounding trees in the mountain.
 They knew the rain had subsibed and it was time to harass unsuspecting visitors for food and fight over it!
 I was delighted and the monkeys did not disappoint with their cheeky antics!

-In all honesty, if you are new to monkey antics, there are hours of entertainment to be had.
-I could have spent half the day watching them, and hopefully we will be back in Kuala Lumpur later this year and I’d more then happily spend another afternoon watching the monkeys play.
+If you’re new to monkey antics, there are hours of entertainment to be had.
+I could have spent half the day watching them.
+Hopefully, we will be back in Kuala Lumpur later this year.
+I can happily spend another afternoon watching the monkeys play.

-Getting there: From KL central train station, you can conveniently catch the KTM train to Batu Caves (it’s the last stop).
-The train ride takes around 45minutes and costs around $2 return and entry to the caves and holy shrine is free.
-Once there, just head towards the cliffs and follow the path and before you know it you will be there and enjoying monkey antics!
+From KL central train station, you can conveniently catch the KTM train to Batu Caves (it’s the last stop).
+The train ride takes around 45 minutes and costs around $2 return.
+Entry to the caves and holy shrine is free.
+Once there, just head towards the cliffs and follow the path.
+Before you know it you will be there and enjoying monkey antics!

 One more thing, if you visit in January or February, check the dates for the Thaipusam festival which occurs around the full moon.
-This festival has been known to attract over 1 million spiritual visitors.
+This festival attracts over 1 million spiritual visitors.
 This could be a great or disastrous event for you!

 And if you’re wondering where the sex in the title comes from, watch our first ever YouTube video!